poseidon-framework/poseidon-framework.github.io/archive_overview.md

 ## The Poseidon AADR Archive (PAA)

 The Poseidon AADR Archive is the conceptionally most simple archive.
 It features **"poseidonized" versions of releases of the [Allen Ancient DNA Resource (AADR)](https://reich.hms.harvard.edu/allen-ancient-dna-resource-aadr-downloadable-genotypes-present-day-and-ancient-dna-data)**.
 The code and decisions for the cleaning and packaging process are documented [here](https://github.com/poseidon-framework/aadr2poseidon).
 Due to file size limitations of GitHub's LFS system each AADR dataset is split into smaller sub-packages by data type and geographic origin.

-## Archive curation roles

-Our archives are open for [New package submissions]() and [Revisions of existing packages]().
-To manage these processes, we define the following roles:

-1.)
-Assignees: A package is submitted by a single author, with a github account.
-This user is tagged as "Assignee" in the github interface.
-The same holds for the modification of an existing package: Here, the "assignee" is the user who authors a Pull Request to change a given package.
-Assignees are specific per package.

-2.)
-Reviewers: A Pull request for a new or modified package is reviewed by one or more users.
-Reviewers will often be recruited from the Poseidon Core Team, but can also encompass other relevant users, for example if they have special knowledge on the package, or otherwise expertise.

-3.)
-Editors: Editors are standing